-CHSU requires three (3) letters of recommendation to be submitted with the applicant's application.
+CHSU requires two (2) letters of recommendation to be submitted with the applicant's application.
 Only applicants satisfying this requirement will be considered for admission.
 The following are the required letters of recommendation:

-- One (1) letter from a physician (D.O. or M.D.) that details the applicant's exposure to patients and the applicant's ability to be successful in a medical setting.
+- One (1) letter from a physician (D.O. or M.D.).
 It can reflect shadowing, volunteer, or work experience.
-A letter of recommendation from an osteopathic physician is recommended; AND - One (1) academic letter written by a college science professor who has instructed the applicant.
-The letter should detail the applicant's aptitude in a challenging academic setting. - One (1) additional letter from someone who has interacted with the applicant in a meaningful way and can attest to their fitness as an osteopathic physician.
-Appropriate choices include an additional osteopathic physician, an additional college professor, or a work supervisor.
+A letter of recommendations from an osteopathic physician is recommended; AND - 2.
+One (1) academic letter written by a college science professor who has instructed the applicant.
+The letter should detail the applicant's aptitude in a challenging academic setting.